cbeams/chris.beams.io/_posts/2014-08-31-git-commit.md

 <a name="intro"></a>
 ## Introduction: Why good commit messages matter

-If you browse the log of any random git repository, you will probably find its commit messages are more or less a mess.
+If you browse the log of any random Git repository, you will probably find its commit messages are more or less a mess.
 For example, take a look at [these gems](https://github.com/spring-projects/spring-framework/commits/e5f4b49?author=cbeams) from my early days committing to Spring:

     $ git log --oneline -5 --author cbeams --before "Fri Mar 26 2009"